StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 how concepts and tools from mathematical physics can be leveraged to deepen our understanding of ocean physical processes and circulation.

+<br> <br>

+As part of my research, teaching, and mentoring, I aim to foster an inclusive, friendly, generous, patient, and non-judgmental space for students, postdocs, and researchers.
+Key principles that support this space include equity, diversity and inclusion, each of which are intrinsically valuable and an essential feature of ethical research and education.
+Cultivating this space supports spontaneous brainstorming and deep learning while genuinely appreciating contributions without regard to race, ethnicity, culture, religion, sexual orientation, gender identity and expression, physical ability, age, socioeconomic status or nationality.
+Each participant in this space celebrates diversity and nutures an inclusive community that is stronger, more resilient, and better able to produce fundamental scientific advances that are effectively communicated to the global community.

 </p>